 Treatment / Management

 The favored therapy to eliminate the described skin lesions is the effective treatment of the underlying tumor.
 Paraneoplastic skin lesions as seen in Bazex syndrome do not respond to the classical dermatological therapy of inflammatory skin diseases.
-Improvement after the treatment with Vitamin D3, salicylic acid, and topic or systemic steroids has been. reported Reported topical treatments include topical corticosteroids, as clobetasol 0.05% or betamethasone 0.01%, salicylic acid 10% in vaseline, itraconazole, isosorbide dinitrate, fluconazole, cephalexin, keratolytic, neomycin, nystatin, zinc ointment, antibiotic, and emollients.
+Improvement after the treatment with Vitamin D3, salicylic acid, and topic or systemic steroids have been reported.
+Reported topical treatments include topical corticosteroids, as clobetasol 0.05% or betamethasone 0.01%, salicylic acid 10% in vaseline, itraconazole, isosorbide dinitrate, fluconazole, cephalexin, keratolytic, neomycin, nystatin, zinc ointment, antibiotic, and emollients.
 Some authors suggest a treatment with oral dexamethasone 10 mg/day leading to a good response of the cutaneous lesions.

-In the last decade, anecdotal reports indicate that use of both systemic and topical retinoids may help ease the skin lesions.
-Early initiation of acitretin has been reported to be effective in amelioration of acrokeratosis paraneoplastica in a patient with an incurable primary malignancy.
+In the last decade, anecdotal reports indicate that the use of both systemic and topical retinoids may help ease the skin lesions.
+Early initiation of acitretin has been reported to be effective in the amelioration of acrokeratosis paraneoplastica in a patient with an incurable primary malignancy.
 These vitamin A derivatives may be combined with oral corticosteroids.
 Some reports indicate that the use of psoralen plus ultraviolet light therapy may be helpful in selected patients with localized skin lesions.

 There are even reports indicating that supplementation of zinc may help ease the skin lesions.

 The differential diagnosis mainly includes psoriasis and other psoriasiform dermatitis.
 Pityriasis rubra pilaris, Reiter's syndrome and tinea manuum need to be considered in the differential of the acral lesions.
+There have been case reports of acrokeratosis paraneoplastica-like findings in patients with systemic lupus erythematosus.

 In any patient with cervical lymph node metastases at the time of diagnosis, the prognosis is poor.
 In all cases, the morbidity of the disorder is directly related to the underlying primary malignancy and not the skin lesions.